 It’s too easy to “fast-forward” through the boring parts of life by looking at our phones or screens.

-We distract ourselves and fill up the spaces between activities, and this leads to us never being satisfied in the quite moments.
+We distract ourselves and fill up the spaces between activities, and this leads to us never being satisfied in the quiet moments.

 The small moments when “nothing” is happening are usually the sweetest.